What is Cocaine?

 - Group therapy

 If you or someone you care about is in need of effective cocaine addiction treatment, look no further than The Manor Clinic.
 Our staff are available to answer any questions that you or your loved one may have, and we are happy to help you determine if our centre is where the next and sober chapter in your life can commence.

 At The Manor Clinic, a healthier, substance-free future awaits.

 Helping a loved one get treatment for cocaine addiction

-- Learn about cocaine and cocaine use disorder.
+- Learn about cocaine and cocaine addiction.
 Develop your ability to recognise the signs and symptoms of cocaine use and seek out help from knowledgeable professionals about how to help them with this disorder.

 - When they are ready to enter treatment, do everything you can to help facilitate his or her transition.
 Work with them to secure referrals, make appointments with the treatment centre, and handle any remaining logistical issues that arise with his or her transition into care.